 Let’s start with the basics — what’s a car insurance deductible?
 A car insurance deductible is the amount of money you agree to pay out of pocket when you file an insurance claim.
 Once you pay this amount, your insurance company will then step in to help cover the remaining cost for damages (up to your policy limit).

 A deductible is commonly required with collision coverage, which is coverage that would protect you in an accident that’s not your fault.
 You’d also pay a deductible with comprehensive coverage and sometimes with uninsured or underinsured coverage.

 Do I Pay My Deductible If I’m Not At Fault?

 The short answer?
 Maybe.
 You can choose to wait until the at-fault driver’s insurance company connects with you and pays for your damages, but that method is rarely swift.
 Your other option, if you want to get the process rolling so you’re back on the road quicker, is to file a claim with your insurance company, pay your deductible and have them cover the remaining costs for damages.

 But it doesn’t seem fair to have to pay for an accident that wasn’t your fault, right?
 That’s where deductible recovery comes into play.

 What Is Deductible Recovery?

-Basically, subrogation is when one insurer (e.g. American Family) receives money from another insurer (e.g. the at-fault driver’s insurance company) so that you, the careful, attentive, safe-minded driver gets their deductible back.
+Basically, subrogation is when one insurer (e.g. American Family) receives money from another insurer (e.g. the at-fault driver’s insurance company) so that the not-at-fault driver gets their deductible back.

 Here’s what will happen:

-The deductible recovery process time depends on your circumstance — after all, each claim is unique.
-But on average it can take about six months to recover your deductible.
+The deductible recovery process time depends on the circumstances of your accident — after all, each claim is unique.
+But on average, it can take about six months to recover your deductible.
 If both sides are cooperative and provide the necessary information, it’ll make everything much smoother.
 You could get your deductible money back in as quickly as one to two weeks!